 We analysed the frequency of occurrence of CENS and SCS-CT events corresponding to each classification of diurnal precipitation patterns of AEP, EMP, and LMP.
-Figure 7a shows frequency of occurrence of CENS, SCS-CT, and combined events, which are calculated relative to the number of samples in each diurnal precipitation namely 205 for AEP, 50 for EMP, and 118 for LMP.
-It should be noted that the frequencies do not sum up to 100 % because some samples are considered unclassified if they are not associated with either CENS or SCS-CT, and there are also overlapping number of samples between CENS and SCS-CT events.
-Bearing in mind that we focus this analysis to data of January and February, it can be seen from Fig. 7 that SCS-CT generally prevails with frequency of occurrence above 50 % in all classified events.
-However, SCS-CT exhibits stronger association with morning precipitation events with frequency of occurrence above 70 % in both EMP and LMP categories.
-This seems to indicate possible influence of SCS-CT that may induce land-ward shifting of precipitation system over the Java Sea (Koseki et al., 2012).
+Figure 7a shows the frequencies of occurrence of CENS, SCS-CT, and combined events, which are calculated relative to the number of samples in each diurnal precipitation, namely, 205 for AEP, 50 for EMP, and 118 for LMP.
+It should be noted that the frequencies do not sum up to 100 % because some samples are considered unclassified if they are not associated with either CENS or SCS-CT, and there are also an overlapping number of samples between CENS and SCS-CT events.
+Bearing in mind that we focus this analysis on data of January and February, it can be seen from Fig. 7 that SCS-CT generally prevails, with a frequency of occurrence above 50% in all classified events.
+However, SCS-CT exhibits stronger association with morning precipitation events, with a frequency of occurrence above 70 % in both the EMP and LMP categories.
+This seems to indicate the possible influence of SCS-CT that may induce landward shifting of the precipitation system over the Java Sea (Koseki et al., 2012).

-On the other hand, the frequency of occurrence of CENS is the highest for samples belonging to EMP and almost negligible for AEP category.
-It should be noted that the number of CENS events are almost the same for both EMP and LMP categories and, although we uniquely classify the timing of diurnal precipitation using harmonic analysis, some of the events may be interrelated due to subsequent processes from the previous or in the following day.
-As it is evidenced in Fig. 7a and depicted more clearly in Fig. 7b, most CENS events are in coincidence with SCS-CT and their magnitudes are positively correlated.
+On the other hand, the frequency of occurrence of CENS is the highest for samples belonging to EMP and almost negligible for the AEP category.
+It should be noted that the number of CENS events are almost the same for both EMP and LMP categories and, although we uniquely classify the timing of diurnal precipitation using harmonic analysis, some of the events may be interrelated due to subsequent processes from the previous day or on the following day.
+As is evidenced in Fig. 7a and depicted more clearly in Fig. 7b, most CENS events are in coincidence with SCS-CT, and their magnitudes are positively correlated.

-The composite maps of 850 hPa meridional wind fields (also wind vectors) and SST, corresponding to SCS-CT and CENS those are classified according to the phase of precipitation, are shown in Figs. 8 and 9 respectively.
-In Figs 9b and 9c, contours of the negative SST anomalies (after subtracted by the threshold value of 26.4° C) protrude relatively closer towards the equator that indicates the strengthening of the SCS-CT when associated with morning precipitations over the northern coast of West Java.
+The composite maps of 850 hPa meridional wind fields (also wind vectors) and SST, corresponding to SCS-CT and CENS that are classified according to the phase of precipitation, are shown in Figs. 8 and 9, respectively.
+In Fig. 9b and c, contours of the negative SST anomalies (after being subtracted by the threshold value of 26.4 °C) protrude relatively more closely towards the Equator, which indicates the strengthening of the SCS-CT when associated with morning precipitations over the northern coast of West Java.
 Although differences in the SST fields for EMP and LMP events are not quite discernible, the composite maps of wind fields in Fig. 8 show significantly different patterns.
-The enhancement of CENS associated with EMP events (Fig. 8b) is connected to an elongated channelling of strong northerly wind anomalies offshore the peninsular of Indochina, Malay, down to Karimata Strait; the northerly winds are even observed to cross Java Island.
-On the other hand, LMP events (Fig. 8c) are characterised by an enhancement of the northerly winds at larger spatial scale and stronger connection with extratropical regions, but weaker magnitudes over the Java Sea compared to that of EMP case.
-The enhancement of SST anomalies that are associated with combined EMP and CENS plus SCS-CT, in comparison to EMP and SCS-CT only, events can be more clearly seen in Fig. 10.
+The enhancement of CENS associated with EMP events (Fig. 8b) is connected to an elongated channelling of strong northerly wind anomalies offshore from the peninsula of Indochina, Malaysia, and